ali-aqib/password-generator-manager/README.md

-# GUI password generator and manager using pyhton and tkinter
+# GUI based password generator and manager using pyhton and tkinter
 # This project is created using python 3.12 and pycharm IDE

 **Steps to run the project**